potatoeggy/obligatory-portfolio/README.md

 Disgusting.
 It's a site full of JavaScript.
 If you turn JavaScript off, nearly everything breaks.
 I'm not a designer (random bullshit go!), but I am a fan of pretty gradients and moving lines, so consider this a secondary site to my [main website](https://eggworld.me).

+\*THIS IS A JOKE.
+PLEASE DO NOT TAKE THIS SITE SERIOUSLY.
+I REPEAT.
+THIS IS A JOKE.

 ## Setup

 ```bash